 Lowery’s fondest memories of Shenandoah involve the people.
 They loved being a part of the Phi Mu Alpha Sinfonia Fraternity on-campus and that they, along with their classmates, genuinely enjoyed what they were doing in the pedagogy program.
 They also had a good relationship with their professors.

-At one point during his time at the university, Lowery was struggling with some ongoing mental health issues and Chair of Vocal/Choral Division, Director of Graduate Vocal Pedagogy Programs, Executive Director of CCM Institute and Professor of Voice Kathryn Green D.M.A, noticed something going on and made sure to check in with him.
+At one point during their time at the university, Lowery was struggling with some ongoing mental health issues and Chair of Vocal/Choral Division, Director of Graduate Vocal Pedagogy Programs, Executive Director of CCM Institute and Professor of Voice Kathryn Green D.M.A, noticed something going on and made sure to check in with them.
 “She approached me with compassion and respect and helped me to get the help that I needed,” said Lowery.

-Lowery is an instructor of music at Tiffin University in Tiffin, Ohio.
-In this position, he teaches voice and music therapy in the university’s budding commercial music program.
+Prior to their current role, Lowery was an instructor of music at Tiffin University in Tiffin, Ohio.
+In this position, they taught voice and music theory in the university’s budding commercial music program.

 Lowery’s advice to students is: “Be a whole person.
 While you are in school, lean into moments that not only teach you facts and develop skills, but lean into the moments that make you challenge your conception of the world.
 Lean into the moments that help you to grow.
 Lean into conversations that help you engage your field on a deeper level.”